Linuxfabrik/monitoring-plugins/check-plugins/fail2ban/README.rst

 Overview
 --------

-In fail2ban, checks the amount of banned IP addresses (for a list of jails).
+In fail2ban, checks the amount of banned IP addresses (for all jails).

 Fact Sheet